kayckemanuel1/ZTEnd/README.md

 * ⚠️ Manually reset the router using the reset button located near the power button.
 You can use a paper clip or a pin for this.
 Press the reset button until the power LED turns off.

+* Click the "Download chromedriver" button to download the chromedriver; it is necessary to have an internet connection at this stage.
+After the download, an internet connection is no longer required, and you can then connect your computer to the router that will be configured without the router necessarily needing internet access.

 Run the file ```ZTEnd_start.bat```.
 A graphical interface will be displayed, requiring the following information:
 * Interface Name: This field should be filled with the name of the network interface you are using to connect to the router to be configured.
 For example, Ethernet, Ethernet 2.
 Check the name of your network interface in the control panel.
 Be mindful of uppercase and lowercase letters.